 Revaluation of Business Rates Relief

 Revaluation relief is for businesses facing large increases in their rates bill because of revaluation of their property from 1 April 2017.
-We determine the scheme locally.
+We determine the scheme.
 Our scheme compares the net rates bill for 2016-2017 to the net rates bill for 2017-2018.

 Revaluation of business rates relief scheme

-This is a four-year scheme aimed at ratepayers facing substantial increases in their rates bill because of revaluation of properties for the 2017 Rating List.
+This is a four-year scheme aimed at ratepayers facing large increases in their rates bill because of revaluation of properties for the 2017 Rating List.
 In 2017-2018, we established eligibility for relief.
-Relief for the subsequent three years is available to properties receiving relief at 31 March.
+Relief for the next three years is available to properties receiving relief at 31 March.
 This is in the previous financial year.
 After 31 March 2021, there is no relief.

 To be eligible for relief, you must meet all six conditions: